roman-milk/roman-milk.github.io/rob-and-gail.md

  "You had to be stopped.
 I knew that once I got you out of the way Gail would be back with us.
 Again, I was thinking of what I wanted and not thinking about anyone else.
 I know Gail cares for me.
 I know she would take a bullet for me if it came to that just as I would for her.
 We were that tight.
 That she would do what she planned told me just how serious she was where you were concerned.
 I'm not sure that our friendship would have survived that and that friendship is precious to me.

  "You had every reason to want to hurt me and yet you would not let her do it so I owe you big time and my paying the debt off starts with me crawling to you, telling you that I'm sorry for what I've done and begging you for forgiveness."
-Report_Story #2